learn-co-curriculum/css-essentials-css-fundamentals/README.md

 }
 ```

-In this case, only `p` elements within the `header` element will recieve the
+In this case, _only_ `p` elements within the `header` element will recieve the
 styling.

+ID, class, compound and descendant selectors are the kind of selectors you will
+probably use in your CSS on a regular basis.
+From this point on, we get into
+more advanced selectors.
+They are often not as necessary as the previous ones,
+but they can accomplish some powerful operations.

 #### Child Selectors